Angel investors typically have many questions about participating vs non-participating liquidation preferences.

 The benefit of participating liquidation preference is that it provides more protection for investors since they can get both their original investment back as well as a portion of any remaining proceeds from the sale or dissolution.
 On the other hand, non-participating liquidation preference offers less protection since it only guarantees that they will get their original investment back without any additional returns.

-When calculating participating vs non-participating liquidation preference values, you need to know three things:
+When calculating participating vs non-participating liquidation preferred stock values, you need to know three things:

 - Total proceeds available.